Stone Skipping Black Holes in Ultralight Dark Matter Solitons

 In this mean-field setting, $|c_{n\ell m}(t)|^2\lesssim 1$ can be interpreted as the fractional occupation (by mass/number) of the mode $\psi_{n\ell m}$ at time $t$.
-Since the black hole is much less massive than the solition we expect the soliton to remain close to its ground state, {\em i.e.} \ $|c_{000}(t)|^2\simeq 1$ and other coefficients much less than unity, and this is confirmed for a range of parameter choices.
+Since the black hole is much less massive than the soliton we expect the soliton to remain close to its ground state, {\em i.e.}\ $|c_{000}(t)|^2\simeq 1$ and the other coefficients to be much less than unity, and this is confirmed for a range of parameter choices.

-We decompose time-dependent ULDM wave functions obtained from simulations initialized with the pure-soliton profile for three configurations: (i) a control run with no black hole, (ii) a binary where each black hole is $2\%$ of the soliton mass. (iii) a single black hole that is $2\%$ of the soliton mass.
-The binary evolution is shown in Figure~\ref{fig:3}, consistent with Refs~\cite{boey2025,koo2024} the black hole radii decrease steadily but not strictly monotonically, in contrast to the stone skipping shown in Figure~\ref{fig:1}.
+We decompose time-dependent ULDM wave functions obtained from simulations initialized with the pure-soliton profile for three configurations: (i) a control run with no black hole, (ii) a binary where each black hole is $2\%$ of the soliton mass, and (iii) a single black hole that is $2\%$ of the soliton mass.
+The binary evolution is shown in Figure~\ref{fig:3}.
+Consistent with Refs.~\cite{boey2025,koo2024}, the black hole radii decrease steadily but not strictly monotonically, in contrast to the stone skipping shown in Figure~\ref{fig:1}.

 The top row of Figure~\ref{fig:4} shows the decomposition of the pure soliton; as expected it is almost time independent.
 Aside from the monopole component (the soliton itself) there are small $\ell=0$ radial excitations with $n\neq 0$ which likely correspond to a slight mismatch in the initial profile and aspherical components remain below $\sim 10^{-12}$, consistent with numerical noise.
 The middle row shows the equal-mass binary; the quadrupole is excited, reaching a fractional contribution of $\sim 10^{-5}$ for $n=0$ and the dipole remains small.
 The bottom row is the single black hole case and both dipole and quadrupole components are appreciably excited with the dipole dominant; for $n=1$, the weight rises to $\sim 0.004$.